codenotary/codenotary.io/src/pages/blog/VMwarevSphere-VMMemoryIssues_Can_Hit_Your_VM_Performance.md

 the hypervisor-level, while auto-correlating the metrics, and accurately pinpointing what is affecting the performance of a VM.

-[CNIL Metrics and Logs](https://www.codenotary.com/products/metrics-and-logs/) is one of the best VMware vSphere monitoring solutions that runs in minutes in your virtual environment and immediately starts monitoring the VM memory and other important metrics.
+[Metrics and Logs](https://www.codenotary.com/products/metrics-and-logs/) is one of the best VMware vSphere monitoring solutions that runs in minutes in your virtual environment and immediately starts monitoring the VM memory and other important metrics.